marta-opalinska/Tactico/README.md

 # Getting Started

-An example [*PlatformIO*](https://platformio.org/) project containing Tactico framework for Arduino Nano 33 BLE and NRF52840-DK can be found in *examples* folder.
-I highly recommending installing PlatformIO and checking out the examples ;)
+An example [*PlatformIO*](https://platformio.org/) project containing the Tactico framework for Arduino Nano 33 BLE and NRF52840-DK can be found in the *examples* folder.
+I highly recommend installing PlatformIO and checking out the examples ;)

 # Framework Architecture

 The detailed code documentation can be viewed [here](https://marta-opalinska.github.io/Tactico/html/index.html).
-All classes with their methods and fields are thoroughly explained in there.
+All classes with their methods and fields are thoroughly explained there.

 Fig.1 presents numerous classes that are involved in the framework.
-In the following sections you will find a general explanation of each of them.
+In the following sections, you will find a general explanation of each of them.

 ![image info](./docs/class_diagram_with_categories.png)
 *Fig.1.
 A detailed view of the framework architecture.*